The Throne - Preview

 “Let me introduce to you my daughters, Princess Sophia,” she pointed to the younger of her two daughters.

-“Nice to make your acquaintance,” he said, grasping the young 15 year old’s hand in his, but his gaze was immediately fixed upon the beauty that was Gwendolyn, and he said, “And this is?”
+“Nice to make your acquaintance,” he said, grasping the young 15 year old’s hand in his.
+His gaze was not kept there.
+Peter’s eyes were satisfied by the beauty that was Gwendolyn, and he said, “This is?”

-“My oldest daughter, Princess Gwendolyn Violette Konstantopoulos Mayweather Muirfield.”
+“My oldest daughter, Princess Gwendolyn Violette Kostantopoulos Mayweather Muirfield.”

 A smirk appeared on Peter’s face as he bowed his head to Gwendolyn.
 “Honored, Princess.”

-The Duchess noticed his smile and decided to give them some space.
+The Duchess noticed his smile and decided to give the two some space.
 “There is no room for an old woman where young people are present.
 I take my leave.”